Diseases of Volume Regulation: Volume Overload

 What tests to perform?

-In patients at steady state, a quantitative estimate of urinary protein excretion can be obtained by determining the ratio of protein/creatinine in the urine.
+In patients at steady state, proteinuria is relatively constant over the course of the day and creatinine excretion is also constant.
+Therefore, a quantitative estimate of urinary protein excretion can be obtained by determining the ratio of protein/creatinine in the urine.

-When the urine protein concentration and creatinine concentration are measured on a single sample of urine (typically a single void, or 'spot' sample), and in the same units, then their ratio (a unitless number) can be taken as an estimate of the protein excretion in grams during 24 hours.
+When the urine protein concentration and creatinine concentration are measured on a single sample of urine (typically a single void, or 'spot' sample), and in the same units, then their ratio (a unitless number) can be taken as an estimate of the protein excretion in grams during 24 hours because, on average, most adults excrete about 1 gram of creatinine each day.
+In patients with more muscle mass, the ratio will underestimate proteinuria and in patients with decreased muscle mass, the ratio will overestimate the proteinuria.

-Some laboratories report the results in units of milligrams of protein per gram of creatinine.
+Some laboratories report the results of this ratio in units of milligrams of protein per gram of creatinine.
 In this case, because daily creatinine excretion approximates 1 gram, the result is an estimate of the urine protein excretion in milligrams per day.

 How should volume overload be managed?